Mounted vs. Insert Bearings: Which Is Right for Your Application?

 Most of the time, the answer is mounted.
 But when the application calls for inserts, don't try to force a mounted bearing into the role.

 Not sure which bearing type fits your application?
 IDI carries both from top manufacturers and can help you pick the right one.
-Give our team a call.
+Contact our team or request a quote.